On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$: Compactification for mappings

-When $|s-t|\ll 1$, let us pick up a continuous cutoff function $\mu(s)$, such that $\mu(t)=1$, and $\mu(s)=0$ for $|s-t|>\delta$ with $\delta>0$ small enough.
-If we do harmonic replacements for $\gamma(s)$ on balls $\mu(s)B$, Corollary \ref{continuity of harmonic replacement} and discussion in Remark \ref{remark of continuity of harmonic replacement} together with the definition of continuity of pathes directly imply that we get another continuous path in $\tilde{\Omega}$.
-Similarly, we can continuously shrink the radii on balls $\mu(s)B$ where we do harmonic replacements continuously to $0$, so that the new path can be continuously deformed to the original one in $\tilde{\Omega}$, which implies that they lie in the same homotopy class by the definition of homotopy equivalence in Section \ref{notations}.
+When $|s-t|\ll 1$, let us pick up a continuous cutoff function $\mu(s)$, such that $\mu(s)=1$ for $|s-t|\leq \de/2$, and $\mu(s)=0$ for $|s-t|>\delta$ with $\delta>0$ small enough.
+If we do harmonic replacements for $\gamma(s)$ on balls $\mu(s)B$, Corollary \ref{continuity of harmonic replacement} and Remark \ref{remark of continuity of harmonic replacement} together with the definition of continuity of sweep-outs (\S \ref{notations}) directly imply that we get another continuous sweep-out in $\tilde{\Omega}$.
+Similarly, we can continuously shrink the radii on balls $\mu(s)B$ where we do harmonic replacements continuously to $0$, so that the new sweep-out can be continuously deformed back to the original one in $\tilde{\Omega}$, which implies that they lie in the same homotopy class by the definition of homotopy equivalence in \S \ref{notations}.

-The strategy to construct the deformation map is to do harmonic replacement firstly on a collection of disjoint geodesic balls where the energy decrease is almost maximal, and then use Lemma \ref{comparison} to get estimate of form (\ref{compactification formula}) for any other harmonic replacements on collection of balls with small energy.
+The strategy to construct the deformation map is to first do harmonic replacement on a collection of disjoint geodesic balls where the energy decrease is almost maximal, and then use Lemma \ref{comparison} to get estimate of form (\ref{compactification formula}) for any other harmonic replacements on collection of balls with small energy.
 For $\sigma\in C^{0}\cap W^{1, 2}(\Sigma_{\tau}, N)$, $\epsilon\in(0, \epsilon_{1}]$, define the maximal possible energy decrease as,